WoodWing/elvis-image-recognition/README.md

 **Clarifai**
 - General tagging.
 - Tagging using specialized [models](https://clarifai.com/models/): Food, Travel, Wedding, Apparel and Celebrity.
 You can choose these models when tagging in the Elvis web client (Auto Tag Images plugin).
 It's also possible to link an Elvis folder to one or multiple models, that way all images imported into that folder will be automatically tagged using the configured models.
-- Tagging results can be directly deliverd in various languages, this is an alternative to using Google Translate.
+- Tagging results can be directly delivered in various languages, this is an alternative to using Google Translate.

 **Google Vision**
 - General tagging.